huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 So 30$ into this build, and I make my first truly wrong assumption.
 I assumed that for this project a display would need to be 800x600.
 Any LCD I use for this project, I'm going to want a 4:3 aspect ratio.
 During the time period these games were made, there were really three main resolutions most everything supported.
 At the top end: 1024x768.
 More common in the mid-range was 800x600.
 Finally there was the low-end 640x480, which to my recollection was a more common resolution a bit earlier in the 90s.  (an incorrect assumption on my part)

 While I can easily test the compute stick on it's own using my nexdock, it doesn't support those 3 target resolutions.
 In order to test the games, I was going to need to pick up a test monitor.
 I ended up finding a 4:3 8" eyoyo security camera monitor that supported 1024x768, 800x600, and 640x480.
-They sell a bunch of similar models [Eyoyo](https://eyoyomall.com/)
+They sell a bunch of similar models, here's there (corporate homepage?)
+[Eyoyo](https://eyoyomall.com/)

 OK, so we have display and processing, what about storage?
 Well, the 8gb it comes with is certainly enough to install a lightweight linux (I've found that Bodhi is a nice balance of small install size and full features).
 I also wanted to know how games perform in other scenarios, whether playing directly from SD card, usb thumb drive, or SSD.
 The results were surprising!

-The section wherein I talk about disk performance.
+*The section wherein I talk about disk performance.*

 So, I set about to test PS2-era games on this hardware, using a variety of storage mechanisms.
 Here are the results:
 - M2 SSD over USB 2.0 port. -> Slow slow slow!
 The USB port on these devices is rather limited, and I never saw over 20mb/sec transfer rate.
 Random access was anecdotally abysmal.